-We are not profitable and have incurred significant losses in each period since our inception, including net losses of \$5.3 million for the six months ended June 30, 2022, \$12.7 million for the year ended December 31, 2021, and \$4.6 million for the year ended December 31, 2020.
+We are not profitable and have incurred significant losses in each period since our inception, including net losses of \$8.8 million for the nine months ended September 30, 2022, \$12.7 million for the year ended December 31, 2021, and \$4.6 million for the year ended December 31, 2020.
 We have not commercialized any products and have never generated any revenue from product sales.
 We expect these losses to increase as we continue to incur significant research and development and other expenses related to our ongoing operations, seek regulatory approvals for our product candidates, scale-up manufacturing capabilities and hire additional personnel to support the development of our product candidates and to enhance our operational, financial and information management systems.

 A critical aspect of our strategy is to invest significantly in our clinical and regulatory development for our lead program.
 To become and remain profitable, we must develop and eventually commercialize products with significant market potential, which we may never achieve.
 Even if we succeed in commercializing one or more of these product candidates, we will continue to incur losses for the foreseeable future relating to our substantial research and development expenditures to develop our product candidates.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Further, the net losses we incur may fluctuate significantly from quarter-to-quarter and year-to-year, such that a period to period comparison of our results of operations may not be a good indication of our future performance.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would decrease the value of the company and may require us to raise additional capital that may dilute your ownership interest.
+Our failure to become and remain profitable would decrease the value of the company and could impair our ability to raise capital, maintain our discovery and preclinical development efforts, expand our business or continue our operations and may require us to raise additional capital that may dilute your ownership interest.
 A decline in the value of our company could also cause you to lose all or part of your investment.